POAs and SMSFs

 What is a Legal Personal Representative (LPR) for an SMSF for Central Management?

-When we talk about an LPR, we traditionally associate this person as the executor of your Will.
+When we talk about an LPR, we traditionally associate this person with the executor of your Will.
 However, under section 10(1) SIS an LPR includes:

 a person who holds an enduring power of attorney granted by a person.